 When the recording starts, the Timer Record Progress dialog appears:

 While the recording is in progress you can stop the recording at any time by pressing the ESC key on the keyboard.
-This stops the recording, leaving the recorded track in place, just like pressing the Stop button in Transport Toolbar when manually starting a recording.button, or (on Windows and Mac) use the
+This stops the recording, leaving the recorded track in place and performs any Automatic Save and/or Export you requested when setting up the Timer Record:.
+Any other completion actions (such as Exit Audacity, Shutdown system or Restart) will be aborted by using the button.button, or (on Windows and Mac) use the

 If you wish to stop the recording without performing any pre-requested Automatic Save and/or Export, then click the window Close button (usually colored red when you hover the cursor over it).
 This will just stop the recording but leave the recorded track in place

 When the recording finishes, any automatic Save or Export actions that you specified are peformed and the Timer Record Completion dialog appears showing what has been done: